NURSING HOME ABUSE LAWYERS

-The personal injury attorneys at Lorenz & Lorenz will fight to hold a negligent nursing home accountable for the harm they’ve caused.
+The personal injury attorneys at Lorenz & Lorenz Accident & Injury Lawyers PLLC will fight to hold a negligent nursing home accountable for the harm they’ve caused.
 Call our Austin law firm today to schedule your free, no-obligation consultation.
 We’ll review your case and explain your legal rights.

 Why Should I Hire an Austin Nursing Home Abuse Lawyer?

-File a lawsuit and demand that they pay for the suffering they’ve inflicted.
-You can pursue compensation on your own.
-However, you risk not getting all of the money you deserve.
-Hiring an experienced Austin attorney can put your case in experienced hands.
+File a nursing home abuse lawsuit and demand that they pay for the suffering they’ve inflicted.
+If you try to pursue compensation on your own, you risk not getting all of the money you deserve.
+Hiring an experienced Austin attorney can put your elder abuse case in experienced hands.

-At Lorenz & Lorenz, we’ve been helping victims of nursing home abuse in Austin for more than 18 years.
-We’ve successfully recovered substantial money damages on their behalf.
+At Lorenz & Lorenz Accident & Injury Lawyers PLLC, we’ve been helping victims of nursing home abuse in Austin for more than 18 years.
+We’ve successfully recovered substantial monetary damages on their behalf.
 We know how devastating elder abuse can be for the victim and their family.
 We won’t let you suffer alone.
 Call our Austin nursing home abuse lawyers today to learn more.

 What is Nursing Home Abuse?